jannelansman/spothinta/README.md

 ## Short description

 The goal of the project as whole is to simply create a graphical representation of Finnish electricity day ahead spot prices to be displayed on a website.
-Earlier implemenation of the project can be viewed in [spothinta](https://truelemmings.fi/spothinta), albeit with a different folder structure.
+Earlier implemenation of the project can be viewed in [spothinta](https://truelemmings.fi/spothinta), albeit with different folder structure.

 ## Backend